 |---|

 | default | An aligned table.
-CURRENT marks your active workspace with *, and ROLE is your role. |
+CURRENT marks your active workspace with *, and ROLE is your role in each one. |

 -o wide | The same columns.
 Workspaces have no wide-only columns. |